NaiveShark/NaiveSharkComDoc/docs/index.rst

 * Full-text search

-* WYSIWYG Editor for descriptions
+* WYSIWYG Editor for descriptions, with rich text formatting, image and video embedding.

 Contents: